-11. Policies Regarding the Representation of Women on the Board so.
+11. Policies Regarding the Representation of Women on the Board

-the policy: i) a short summary of its objectives and key provisions, ii) the measures taken to ensure that the policy has been effectively implemented, iii) annual and cumulative progress by the issuer in achieving the objectives of the policy, and iv) whether and, if so, how the board or its nominating committee measures the effectiveness of the policy.
+(a) Disclose whether the issuer has adopted a written policy relating to the identification and nomination of women directors.
+If the issuer has not adopted such a policy, disclose why it has not done so. (b) If an issuer has adopted a policy referred to in (a), disclose the following in respect of the policy: The Corporation has not adopted a written policy relating to the identification and nomination of women directors to the Board of Directors.
+The Corporation considers diversity of race, ethnicity, gender, age, cultural background and professional experience in evaluating nominees or candidates for Board membership. i) a short summary of its objectives and key provisions, ii) the measures taken to ensure that the policy has been effectively implemented, iii) annual and cumulative progress by the issuer in achieving the objectives of the policy, and iv) whether and, if so, how the board or its nominating committee measures the effectiveness s of the policy.